 Without water, this region is economically, socially and environmentally not unsustainable.
-Indeed, it can neither support any further growth in population or economy if water is not managed, extracted and utilised sustainably.
-If the status quo remains, the region will continue to experience economic shocks related to water unavailability, inhibiting the chance of the poor in the region to access jobs and ultimately move out of poverty.
+It can neither support any further growth in population or economy if water is not managed, extracted (from a range of sources) and utilised sustainably.
+If the status quo remains, the region will continue to experience economic shocks related to water unavailability, inhibiting the chance of the poor in the region to access jobs and ultimately break free from the cycle of poverty.
 Water is very much the heart of the economy of the region.